josegrobles/LuckyBlocksBukkit/README.md

 4. Scoreboard

 ####Lucky Block Placement
-1.To place a Lucky Block you should use a `SPONGE` block
+1. To place a Lucky Block you should use a `SPONGE` block

 ####Permissions
 1. `LuckyBlocks.use` allows you to break Lucky Blocks